-Teaching kids internet safety can be challenging, especially when technology seems to change every ten seconds or so.
+Teaching kids internet safety can be challenging, especially when technology seems to change every ten seconds.
 Google has launched an effort to help kids learn how to be savvy online citizens with its new “Be Internet Awesome” campaign.

-How Google is helping kids be smarter and safer online
+Kids can be smarter and safer online with Google’s game

-The program features a game called Interland, in which kids play through levels that focus on five key ideas of internet engagment.
+The program features a game called Interland, in which kids play through levels that focus on five key ideas of internet engagement.
 The levels include:

 - Be Internet Smart: Share with Care